Tana Toa

 Tana Toa (sometimes spelled as Tanatoa, Tanah Toa, or Tanah Towa) is a village in the Kajang district, Bulukumba Regency in South Sulawesi, Indonesia.
 The village is located in the east coast of South Sulawesi, about 20 km from town of Kajang, about 56 km north of Bulukumba and 210 km southeast of Makassar.
-The village is inhabited majority by Kajang tribe.
+The village is inhabited majority by the Kajang tribe.
 The village is famous throughout Makassar territory as the place of great mystical power.

 Geography

 The village of Tana Toa has a very dense forest.
 Almost the entire village is surrounded by rainforests.
 There are no paved roads in the region, except paths made of stones arranged in a regular pattern as road markers.
 90 ha of land used as a rain-fed agriculture.
 Plants are cultivated on an area that is quite diverse, including rice, corn, cocoa, coffee, and others.
 Rice fields are located at the bottom of the hill near the Amma Toa, The fertile paddy fields are visible from distance.

 The village is bordered by village Tuli to the north, Limba village to the south, Seppa village to the east and Dor village to the west.